domhurr/apracticalhistoryofsociety/src/pages/about/index.md

 ---
 ### Spreading the knowledge

 Piketty's "Capital and Ideology", released in 2019, was a revelation to me.
-And I think that everyone should read it: but it's way too long!
+And I think that everyone should read it: but it's way too long (the original French version clocks in at a staggering 1200 pages)!
 Here is my effort to give it a wider audience by abridging the original text.

 ### Share the wealth